mukhal/mukhal.github.io/_posts/2019-6-03-Lightweight-Conv.md

 `

 **LConv Implementation** :
 Upon reading the paper, I was very interested in knowing how lightweight convolutions were implemented.
 So, I took a look at the module implementation on [Github](https://github.com/pytorch/fairseq/blob/72291287c8bedd868eaeb2cc9bb6a15134d1cdb5/fairseq/modules/lightweight_convolution.py).
 Interestingly, the authors implement *LConv* by transforming the convolution operation into matrix multiplication by a set of [*Band Matrices*](https://en.wikipedia.org/wiki/Band_matrix).
 Band Matrices are a type of sparse matrices where non-zero entries are concentrated around the main diagonal along with any other diagonals on either side.
 Below is an example of band matrix.
-They claim that this solution is faster than the existing CUDA convolutions on shorter sequences
+They claim that this solution is faster than the existing CUDA convolutions on shorter sequences.

 | <img src="https://wikimedia.org/api/rest_v1/media/math/render/svg/2e3206cd86e5b01a5389351ad8e310665f3ff8d6" width="200" height="200" /> |
 |:--:|